Battle of Ilerda: Aftermath

 The spring storms and the melting snow from the mountains then caused flooding, which particularly affected the lower-situated Caesarians, whose camp was flooded.
 This meant that the Caesarian troops were unable to forage and famine struck the army, accompanied by disease.
 When the flood of the river Sicoris finally withdrew, the Caesarians dug deep culverts with which to divert the river.
 This caused Petreius and Afranius to abandon their camp and the city of Ilerda and retreat towards a second republican army under Marcus Terentius Varro.
 Caesar sent his cavalry across and after the infantry indicated its assent, had his legions go across in the shoulder height water.

 Caesar ordered a pursuit which overtook the retreating rear guard of the republican army and with a feint retreat he was able outmaneuver them and to block the route on which the republicans were retreating.
 The two armies again camped close to each other leading to some fraternization between the two armies.
 Petreius, wanting to stop this fraternization, had the Caesarian soldiers who had wandered into the republican camp rounded up and killed.
 After this the republicans again retreated towards Ilerda, only to become besieged by the Caesarians in their new camp.
 By 30 July, Caesar had completely surrounded Afranius and Petreius's army.
-Afranius and Petreius's ask for terms of surrender to Caesar, and in front of both armies, Caesar accepted the surrender of the five Pompeian legions.
+Afranius and Petreius asked for terms of surrender to Caesar, and in front of both armies, Caesar accepted the surrender of the five Pompeian legions.

 After the surrender of the republican main army in Hispania, Caesar then marched towards Varro in Hispania Ulterior, who at once without a fight submitted to him leading to another two legions surrendering.
 After this, Caesar left his legate Quintus Cassius Longinus —the brother of Gaius Cassius Longinus— in command of Hispania with four of the legions, partly made up of men who had surrendered and gone over to the Caesarian camp, and returned with the rest of his army to Massilia and its siege.